 Free online training for the U.S. fire service

-Also see: NFPA’s Alternative Fuel Vehicle (AFV) Safety Training program helps first and second responders prepare for the growing number of electric, hybrid, fuel cell and gaseous fuel vehicles on U.S. roads today and in the years ahead.
+Keep learning about green technology by visiting NFPA’s Alternative Fuel Vehicle (AFV) Safety Training program.
+Find out more about how first and second responders can prepare for incidents involving electric, hybrid, fuel cell and gaseous fuel vehicles on the road today.